 It is a direct method, which involves the following steps:

-- Add two drops of 10% bile salt reagent over the isolates test colony grown on blood agar media.
+- Add two drops of 10% bile salt reagent over the test isolate in the blood agar media.

 - Mix the reagent by rotating the Petri plate back and forth.

 - Then, subject the test plates into an incubator at 35-37 degrees Celsius for a maximum of 30 minutes.

 - Examine the plates for the appearance of disintegrated colony.